syntasso/kratix-docs/docs/main/08-troubleshooting.md

    ```

 1. If the `kratix.io/resource-request-cleanup` finalizer is not being removed,
-   check to see if the resource requests are failing to be deleted and see above
+   check to see if the resource requests are failing to be deleted and [resource
-   for how to troubleshoot a resource request deletion failing
+   requests are not delete](#resource-request-is-not-being-deleted) for how to
+   troubleshoot a resource request deletion failing

    ```
    kubectl get <resource-kind> -A